realadammatthew/humbleberger/src/copy/why-some-jews-reject.md

-# Why Do Some Jewish People Reject Yeshua as Messiah?
+# Why Do Some Jewish People Reject The Idea Of Yeshua As Messiah?

 ## The Messiah’s Love Fulfills God’s Promises to Israel